 - Deadpool saying "I didn't ask for your opinion, Peter!" is definitely this after Domino calls the name X-Force derivative.
-After literally just calling out the name X-Men as sexist, he obviously indirectly addresses Domino so as not to sound sexist.
+After literally just calling out the name X-Men as sexist, he indirectly addresses Domino through Peter so as not to sound sexist.

 - After all the effort to stop Russell before he kills the headmaster and develops a taste for it, our heroes just laugh off Dopinder killing the headmaster and declaring he has a taste for it.

 - I Cannot Self-Terminate: Just after Vanessa is murdered, Deadpool tries a variety of insane ways to kill himself, only to fail every time.

 - I Can't Feel My Legs!: Invoked when the Juggernaut rips Deadpool in half.
 He's reassured, however, to find them lying next to him.

 - I Hate Past Me: The raison d'être of the second Stinger, where Deadpool goes back in time and not only pumps the X-Men Origins: Wolverine version of Deadpool full of lead, he blows Ryan Reynolds's brains out before he can accept the Green Lantern movie.

 - I Just Want to Be Badass: Dopinder wants to join the X-Force, or at least become a mercenary like Deadpool, and is never given a break.
 However, he gets his wish at the end of the film when he runs down the headmaster of the orphanage.